smcalilly/sensor/README.md

 The sensor code must be ran as a cron job on the RPi.

-Saving my work without writing much documentation, so anybody who tries to use this repo might have a hard time (myself included).
+Saving my work without refactoring or writing much documentation, so anybody who tries to use this repo might have a hard time (myself included).